MusicWeb International One of the most grown-up review sites around 2023

 Seppälä, Matilda (b.1993) is a Finnish composer who wrote a cello concerto called Primal in 2014.
 This was premiered by Sirja Nironen and may be heard on SoundCloud.

 Šesták, Zdeněk (b.1925) is a Czech composer of two cello concertos.
-The first subtitled Light of Hope dates from 2002 and has been recorded by Lukáš Pospíšil for Czech Radio.
+The first subtitled Light of Hope dates from 2002 and has been recorded by Lukáš Pospíšil for Czech Radio - this can be heard on YouTube.
 The second dates from 2005, is subtitled The Path of Knowledge and can be heard on YouTube played by Michal Kaňka.

-Shabakouh, Abdulaziz (b.1993) is a Kuwaiti composer who wrote a cello concerto that can be heard on YouTube alongside the score in a digitally-created performance.
+Shabakouh, Abdulaziz (b.1993) is a Kuwaiti composer who wrote a cello concerto that was put on YouTube on 28 March 2020 but is no longer available.

 Shagunov, Georgi (1875-1948) was a Bulgarian composer who wrote a concerto for cello and string orchestra in 1925.